leighklotz/blatano/README.md

 algorithm is appealing.
 A 4-byte code giving 4-part robots would be a better fit than the 3-part robot, but the loss is not that great, and 2<sup>24</sup> robot drawings ought to be enough for anybody.

+The robots show in small, medium, and large sizes, dependong on the received signal strength.

 # Current status